Vietnam.vn - Nền tảng quảng bá Việt Nam

-James Webb Telescope Takes Stunning Images of 19 Spiral Galaxies
+James Webb Telescope Captures Stunning Images of 19 Spiral Galaxies

 Báo Thanh niênBáo Thanh niên30/01/2024

-A new series of images taken by the James Webb Space Telescope has revealed remarkable details of 19 spiral galaxies located relatively close to the Milky Way, providing new clues about star formation, as well as the structure and evolution of the galaxy, Reuters reported.
+A new series of images taken by the James Webb Space Telescope has revealed remarkable detail about 19 spiral galaxies located relatively close to the Milky Way, providing new clues about star formation, as well as the structure and evolution of galaxies, Reuters reports.

-The nearest of the 19 galaxies is called NGC5068, which is about 15 million light years away from Earth.
-While the farthest galaxy is NGC1365, which is about 60 million light years away.
-A light year is the distance light travels in one year, or 9.5 trillion kilometers.
+The nearest of the 19 galaxies is called NGC5068, located approximately 15 million light-years from Earth.
+The furthest of them is NGC1365, approximately 60 million light-years from Earth.
+One light-year is the distance light travels in one year, equivalent to 9.5 trillion kilometers.

 Kính viễn vọng James Webb chụp ảnh tuyệt đẹp về 19 thiên hà xoắn ốc- Ảnh 1.

-Spiral galaxy NGC 1512, located 30 million light years from Earth
+The spiral galaxy NGC 1512 is located 30 million light-years from Earth.

-The James Webb Space Telescope (JWST) launched in 2021 and began collecting data in 2022.
-The resulting images have helped reshape our understanding of the early universe and captured some amazing images of the cosmos.
+The James Webb Space Telescope (JWST) was launched in 2021 and began collecting data in 2022.
+The images obtained have helped reshape our understanding of the early universe, while also capturing wondrous pictures of the cosmos.

-Among galaxies, the most common type is the spiral galaxy, which resembles giant pinwheels.
-Our Milky Way is one such galaxy, but it is unique in that it contains the sun.
+Among galaxies, the most common type is the spiral galaxy, which resembles giant windmills.
+Our Milky Way is one such galaxy, but what makes it special is that it contains a sun.

-The new images were captured by the James Webb Space Telescope's Near Infrared Camera (NIRCam) and Medium Infrared Imager (MIRI) instruments.
-The data reveal about 100,000 star clusters and millions or perhaps billions of individual stars in the Milky Way.
+The new images were captured using the Near Infrared Camera (NIRCam) and the Medium Infrared Instrument (MIRI) of the James Webb telescope.
+The data reveals approximately 100,000 star clusters and millions, or perhaps billions, of individual stars within the Milky Way.

 Kính viễn vọng James Webb chụp ảnh tuyệt đẹp về 19 thiên hà xoắn ốc- Ảnh 2.

-Spiral galaxy NGC 628, located 32 million light years from Earth
+The spiral galaxy NGC 628 is located 32 million light-years from Earth.

-These images also allow scientists to understand for the first time in great detail the structure of the clouds of dust and gas from which stars and planets form in galaxies.
+These images also allowed scientists to understand, for the first time, the structure of the dust and gas clouds from which stars and planets form in galaxies at a high level of detail.

-"These images are not only aesthetically impressive, but also tell a story about the cycle of star formation and feedback, which is the energy and momentum released by young stars into interstellar space," said astronomer Janice Lee of the Space Telescope Science Institute (USA).
+Astronomer Janice Lee of the Space Telescope Science Institute (USA) said: "These images are not only aesthetically impressive but also tell a story about the star formation and feedback cycle, which is the energy and momentum released by young stars into interstellar space."

 Source link